chetaniitbhilai/ML_Project/README.md

  ┃<br>
  ┗ 📄 README.md - Contents of the directory and how to run the model <br>
 <br>

+**For more details to know there is a README file in every directory that explains that directory's content.**

 # Running the UI Version of the Model

 To set up and run the UI and backend components for the project, follow these steps: